gmacario/colorcode/images/README.md

-Directory containing images inside README.md (not those for the actual App)
+Directory containing used by toplevel README.md (not those for the actual App)